hjanuschka/hjanuschka.github.io/chromium-jxl-resurrection.md

 </script>
 ```

-## The Dramatic U-Turn
+## Background

-In October 2022, Google declared JPEG XL "obsolete" and ripped it out of Chromium.
-The reason?
-"Insufficient ecosystem interest."
-Fast forward to November 2025, and Chrome's Architecture Tech Leads just announced: "We would welcome contributions to integrate a performant and memory-safe JPEG XL decoder in Chromium."
+In October 2022, Google removed JPEG XL from Chromium, citing "insufficient ecosystem interest."
+In November 2025, Chrome's Architecture Tech Leads announced: "We would welcome contributions to integrate a performant and memory-safe JPEG XL decoder in Chromium."

-What changed in three years?
-Everything.

-## The Tipping Point
+## What Changed

-Rick Byers' announcement on behalf of Chrome ATLs laid out the new reality:
+Rick Byers' announcement on behalf of Chrome ATLs outlined the ecosystem developments:

-- **Safari shipped JPEG XL support** - Apple bet on the format
+- **Safari shipped JPEG XL support** - Apple implemented the format
 - **Firefox updated their position** - Mozilla signaled support pending a Rust decoder
 - **PDF standardization** - JPEG XL designated as the preferred format for HDR content in PDF
-- **Developer demand** - Bug upvotes, Interop proposals, and survey data showed real interest
+- **Developer interest** - Bug upvotes, Interop proposals, and survey data indicated demand

-The ecosystem that "didn't exist" in 2022 had materialized.
-Chrome needed to catch up.
+The ecosystem evolved between 2022 and 2025.

-## Why JPEG XL Matters
+## JPEG XL Features

-JPEG XL isn't just another image format - it's the successor to JPEG with compelling advantages:
+JPEG XL offers several technical improvements over existing formats:

 - **30-50% better compression** than JPEG at equivalent quality
-- **Lossless JPEG transcoding** with ~20% size reduction (existing JPEGs get smaller for free)
+- **Lossless JPEG transcoding** with ~20% size reduction
-- **Progressive decoding** - images load smoothly like progressive JPEGs
+- **Progressive decoding** - images load incrementally
-- **Modern features** - HDR, wide gamut, alpha channels, and animations
+- **Modern capabilities** - HDR, wide gamut, alpha channels, and animations
-- **Already shipping** - Safari has it, Firefox is adding it, and it's becoming part of PDF
+- **Browser support** - Safari has implemented it, Firefox is working on it, and it's part of the PDF specification

-The web needs better images.
-JPEG is 30 years old.
-JPEG XL is what comes next.

-## The Implementation Work
+## Implementation Approach

-When Rick's announcement hit the blink-dev mailing list, the implementation work began.
+Following Rick's announcement, the implementation work began.

-### Phase 1: The C++ Implementation
+### Phase 1: C++ Implementation

-The first approach used the reference implementation - libjxl in C++.
+The initial approach used the reference implementation - libjxl in C++.
 Using the previous Chromium JPEG XL code as a blueprint, the implementation was updated to the latest spec:

-**CL 7170439** - Full implementation with animation support (Chromium would be the first browser to support JXL animations!)
+**CL 7170439** - Full implementation with animation support

 ```cpp
 // Integrated libjxl decoder with Blink's image pipeline